Tripsy/nextjs.test/README.md

 # TODO

-1. action view template on mail queue
-1. filter by to on mail-queue:  QueryFailedError: operator does not exist: json ~~ unknown  ..postgresql LIKE issue
-1. mail-queue
-2. recover password & other account pages
+1. recover password & other account pages
-3. learn about react-dev-tools & recap NextJs documentation
+2. learn about react-dev-tools & recap NextJs documentation
-4. Replace all console.error with logging
+3. Replace all console.error with logging
-5. Add section "documentation"
+4. Add section "documentation"
-6. More language vars
+5. More language vars
-7. middleware.ts - for production ready it will need some revision -> security headers
+6. middleware.ts - for production ready it will need some revision -> security headers

 # IDEAS